mistersouza/ecommerce/README.md

 ### What I do

 I am a carrier changer, trying with all my heart and brains breaking into tech.
-So I spend most of days sharping up my recently gained tech skills, networking as learning something new hopping one of job application will get me through.
+So I spend most of days sharping up my recently gained tech skills, networking as well as learning something new, hopping one of job applications will get me through.

 ## My skills 📜